varsha2316/ecommerse_django/README.md

 14. Test to check if user Able to register to the website
 15. Test to check if user Able to login to the website
 16. Test to check if user Able to create my profile
+16. Test to check, user be able to create my profile
+17. Test to check, super user be able to manage (edit) products from website
+18. Test to check, super user be able to remove products from website
+19. Test to check, super user be able  add more than 1 product to website
+20. Test to check, super user be able to manage (edit) products from website
+21. Test to check, super user be able to remove products from website
+22. Test to check, super user be able  add more than 1 product to website
+23. Test to check, user able to add product to shopping bag
+24. Test to check, user able to remove product to shopping bag

 ## How your project looks and works on different browsers and screen sizes